Field Guide to the R Mixed Model Wilderness

 • Inspect the independent variables

 Next, check the independent variables.
-Running a cross tabulations is often sufficient to ascertain this.
+Running a cross tabulations is usually sufficient to ascertain this.

 table(var_trial$variety, var_trial$block)